noahstammm/ml2_project/README.md

 # ml2_project
+The aim of this small project is to recognise photos of different dishes or food.
+This means that if you have a photo of a food and you don't know exactly what kind of food it is, you can use the model to find out what it is in the photo.
+This prediction of the food is then enhanced by additional information on the nutritional values and recipe suggestions.
+Thus, it can also be used to quickly and easily find recipe suggestions and nutritional values.

 This repository contains a trained model for a three-class image classification in this specific task.
-You could extend the model with the other 98 classes of food but due to the limited ressources I would suggest to use only three classes and if you are familiar with the notebook and have the ressources feel free to extend the model-classes.Of course you could reduce the images per class but I decided to use three classes with all the availiable images.
+You could extend the model with the other 98 classes of food but due to the limited ressources I would suggest to use only three classes and if you are familiar with the notebook and have the ressources feel free to extend the model-classes.
+Of course you could reduce the images per class but I decided to use three classes with all the availiable images.
 The model was trained using TensorFlow and Keras.
 The purpose of this README file is to provide an overview of the model and how it was trained.

 ## Installation
 First, you've to import the following packages: